Medical school is intense.

 Tip 1: Manage your time well

-This is probably the skill most important for medical school success.
-Keeping your life organized will make it possible to handle the increase in academic workload med school brings.
-This often means avoiding outside work during this first year.
+This is probably the most important skill for surviving medical school.
+Staying organized—having a firm eye on what you’ve covered, what you’re currently learning, and what’s coming up next—is crucial for handling the huge increase in academic workload med school dumps on you.
+This often means avoiding outside work during med school first year.

-It is tempting to keep up that lifestyle in medical school, but continuing to spread yourself too thin in first year can lead to failure.
-You will need to prioritize among your personal, familial, and outside obligations.
-It may take a few weeks for you to figure out what balance of extracurricular activities you can handle but coursework must be a priority.
+Sure, it's tempting to maintain your pre-med lifestyle, but spreading yourself too thin can lead to epic failure.
+You need to prioritize among your personal, familial, and outside obligations.
+It may take a few weeks for you to figure out what balance of social and extracurricular activities you can handle, but coursework must be a priority.

-Many students get through undergrad using just one or two study techniques, or crammed at the last minute to succeed.
-Going to lecture was usually a given.
+Many students get through undergrad using just one or two study techniques, like reading and making notes, only to end up cramming at the last minute anyway.

 Tip 3: Seek out upperclassmen

-Avoid listening to friends or relatives who attended medical school a long time ago.
-The current methods and goals of medical education are much different than they were just 10-15 years ago.
-Each school does things a little differently so these students are your best resource for knowing what will work your first year.
+Remember, you’re looking for people who recently graduated medical school or who are now in their second, third, or fourth year.
+Each school does things a little differently so these students are your best resource for knowing what will work during your first year.

 Tip 4: Participate in social activities

-Very few students enter medical school knowing exactly where they want to specialize and few of those actually end up where they expected.
-You can seek out extracurricular activities, groups, and research opportunities as low-time cost ways to gain exposure to a specialty you may be interested in.
-But during first year, focus on your academics.
-A great first year will provide the foundation for a solid STEP 1/COMLEX 1 score which will open many doors, regardless of your eventual specialty decision.
+Seek out extracurricular activities, groups, and research opportunities as low commitment ways to gain exposure to the specialties you may be interested in.
+Just make sure that your primary focus in on your studies.
+A great first year will provide the foundation for a solid STEP 1/COMLEX 1 score which will open many doors, regardless of what you eventually decide to specialize in.